 P4 :: Governance and institutions for sustainable prosperity at the micro and macro scale

-Building on the other projects in this theme, we will explore the implications of redefining prosperity on forms of governance in general, and democracy in particular.
-This research will contribute to the debate about the ‘green state’ and assess how political institutions, culture and practices both challenge sustainable prosperity and create space for alternatives.
+Building on the other projects in this theme, here we explore the implications of redefining prosperity on forms of governance in general, and democracy in particular.
+This research is contributing to the debate about the ‘green state’ and assess how political institutions, culture and practices both challenge sustainable prosperity and create space for alternatives.
 Sustainable prosperity raises particular questions for the nature of democracy in the context of the need for urgent action related to averting environmental disaster, and the need to intellectual freedoms that challenge dominant interests and present social and political alternatives.
-It will do this at a range of scales from the very local, to national and international institutions.
+It does this at a range of scales from the very local, to national and international institutions.

 The transition to sustainability requires a general ethos of questioning, pushing boundaries, reflexivity and opening up new horizons.
 Such open, participatory and inclusive forms of governance allow processes of reflection, with a range of different voices.
 The relationship between democracy, reflexivity and sustainability is hence closely interrelated yet poorly understood.
-We will explore the different process innovations and approaches to deliberative democracy, recognising that such political cultural processes are both potential inhibitors of change and a potential enabler.
-We will examine the nature of existing structures of democracy as they relate to different dimension of sustainability and resource use.
+We explore the different process innovations and approaches to deliberative democracy, recognising that such political cultural processes are both potential inhibitors of change and a potential enabler.
+Our research is examining the nature of existing structures of democracy as they relate to different dimension of sustainability and resource use.
 This work would consider the institutional structure and governance interactions between public, private and third sector actors at a variety of scales.

-We will also investigate the different attempts to move towards sustainability through institutional arrangements, constitutional provisions, and general duties in legislation, at the level of the nation-state and devolved administration.
-This work will be carried out through desk research and interviews, and in dialogue with others to make connections with the literature about “the ecological (or environmental) state”.
-It will also feed into the Centre’s Sustainable Prosperity Dialogue through exploring the relationships between environmental thought and democracy.
+We also investigate the different attempts to move towards sustainability through institutional arrangements, constitutional provisions, and general duties in legislation, at the level of the nation-state and devolved administration.
+This work is carried out through desk research and interviews, and in dialogue with others to make connections with the literature about “the ecological (or environmental) state”.
+It alsos feed into the Centre’s Nature of Prosperity Dialogue through exploring the relationships between environmental thought and democracy.